Tracy Nelson (singer): Early recording career

 In 1965, Nelson recorded an acoustic blues album released on Prestige Records, Deep Are the Roots.
 It featured blues harmonica player Charlie Musselwhite as a member of her backup band.
 In Chicago, where the album was recorded, Nelson met and learned from artists including Muddy Waters, Howlin' Wolf, and Otis Spann.

 Nelson moved to San Francisco in 1966, where she became part of the music scene there.
 Her band Mother Earth played the Fillmore Auditorium, sharing bills with the Grateful Dead, Jefferson Airplane, Janis Joplin, and Jimi Hendrix.
 It was during this period that Nelson wrote and first recorded her signature song "Down So Low" (released on the first Mother Earth album Living with the Animals, tracked in Nashville and the vocal recorded in Memphis with Terry Manning), which was later covered by Linda Ronstadt, Etta James, Diamanda Galás, Dee Dee Warwick, Ellen McIlwaine, Maria Muldaur, and Cyndi Lauper.
 Nelson also re-recorded "Down So Low" herself several times.
+The album also featured Mike Bloomfield, who she had met earlier in Chicago, on the band's eponymous song, "Mother Earth."